Midwest voters in Trump country face historic floods and call for climate action

 Breaking News Emails

-La CROSSE, Wisconsin — In two states that flipped from Democratic to Republican in the 2016 presidential race, the devastating floods are focusing voter's attention on climate change — and the both parties' response to it.
+La CROSSE, Wis. — In two states that flipped from Democratic to Republican in the 2016 presidential race, the devastating floods are focusing voter's attention on climate change — and both parties' response to it.

-"My big concern is the environment," said Amy Bouska, a retired actuary, at a town hall event for freshman Democrat Rep. Amy Finkenauer from eastern Iowa.
+"My big concern is the environment," said Amy Bouska, a retired actuary, at a town hall event for Rep. Amy Finkenauer, a freshman Democrat from eastern Iowa.
 "People know that the Canadians are clearing land to plant corn."

 "Whether they're attributing it to climate change is another question, but people know things are changing," added Bouska, who voted for Hillary Clinton in 2016.